 Following our advice to do so would have been very cheap insurance.
 The risk/reward ratio is so high that these inspections are obviously money very well spent whether this is a commercial site or a multi-family site.
 The amount of potential grief and agony this can save you is amazing.

-Reasons to Get Sewer Line Inpsections for New Buildings
+Reasons to Get Sewer Line Inspections for New Buildings

-Another reason we recommend new lines are looked at is because we, in California are in earthquake country and it does not take much movement to separate a line underground.
-Also new buildings settle and even a small amount of settlement can disrupt the connections underground.
+Another reason we recommend new lines are looked at is that we, in California, are in earthquake country and it does not take much movement to separate a line underground.
+Also, new buildings settle and even a small amount of settlement can disrupt the connections underground.
 You won’t ever know this happened unless it gets checked out professionally.

 At Commercial Real Estate Inspectors, our professionals and unique RISK Assessment℠ will help you understand the condition of your property BEFORE you purchase it.